kariukikinyanjui/ironic-outreachy-application/README.md

 **Location:** Nairobi, Kenya

 Welcome to my application repository for the OpenStack Ironic project (Outreachy May 2026).
-As a backend engineer specializing in Python and custom infrastructure, I approach system design with logician's mindset.
-I am passioinate about bare-metal provisioning, high-performance systems, and cloud architecture.
+As a backend engineer specializing in Python and custom infrastructure, I approach system design with a logician's mindset.
+I am passionate about bare-metal provisioning, high-performance systems, and cloud architecture.

-This repository servers as a centralized portfolio for my Outreachy application tasks, demonstrating my technical writing, systems debugging, and version control capabilities.
+This repository serves as a centralized portfolio for my Outreachy application tasks, demonstrating my technical writing, systems debugging, and version control capabilities.

 ## Quick Links
 * [Task 1: Technical Article](https://medium.com/@kariuki_kinyanjui/from-freezing-data-centers-to-cloud-apis-demystifying-openstack-ironic-bb006c918707)